 - What determines your eligibility for a mortgage in Cayman?

 Several factors influence your borrowing power.
 Your income is the primary factor.
 But other factors, such as your existing debt and expenses, as well as your age and the maximum repayment term available to you, will impact the amount you qualify to borrow.
 A good guideline is that approximately 33% of your base salary is an ‘affordable’ mortgage payment.
-For a quick estimate of the mortgage, you could afford use our mortgage calculator.
+That being said, your personal lifestyle choices will influence the amount you should comfortably borrow.
+The amount that you qualify to borrow and the amount you are comfortable paying every month may be two very different figures.
+You should consider how often you plan on travelling, dining out, etc., because you may find that you aren’t prepared to give up certain things to afford a more expensive home.
+A mortgage is a long-term commitment, and you should make sure it is a comfortable one.
+For a quick estimate of the mortgage you could afford, use our mortgage calculator.

 - Can you get pre-approved for a mortgage in Cayman?

 Yes, and it is advisable to do so.
 It is a good idea to find out how much you qualify to borrow even if you don’t proceed and obtain formal pre-approval.
 Being pre-qualified for a mortgage allows you to focus your search based on what you can afford, and it means you can confidently place an offer when you find the right property.
 You don’t want to fall in love with a property only to find out after you’ve placed an offer to purchase that it is out of reach.
 Similarly, you don’t want to search for properties in a particular price range without knowing what you can afford.
 I should also note that being formally pre-approved for financing can make your offer more attractive than a comparable offer, as it often means a quicker closing.